LioK251/mp3converter/README.md

 #### 2. 🔗 Convert from YouTube/TikTok

+- Select your preferred device (CPU or CUDA) using the toggle switch
 - Paste a YouTube or TikTok URL in the input field
 - Click "Convert Link"
 - The application will:
   - Download the video audio
-  - Convert it to MIDI format
+  - Convert it to MIDI format using your selected device
   - Display a preview with thumbnail
   - Provide download links